zopefoundation/zope.app.authentication/src/zope/app/authentication/browser/principalfolder.rst

   ...  r"""UPDATE_SUBMIT=Change&field.credentialsPlugins=U2Vzc2lvbiBDcmVkZW50aWFscw==&field.authenticatorPlugins=dXNlcnM="""
   ...  """&field.credentialsPlugins.to=U2Vzc2lvbiBDcmVkZW50aWFscw==&field.authenticatorPlugins.to=dXNlcnM=""")

-Now, with this in place, Bob can log in, but he isn't allowed to access the management interface.
-When he attempts to do so, the PAU issues a challenge to let bob login as a different user
+Now, with this in place, Bob can log in (incidentally , if Bob accidentally sends two values for the ``camefrom`` parameter, only the first is respected):

-  >>> bob_browser.open("/@@loginForm.html?camefrom=http%3A%2F%2Flocalhost%2F")
+  >>> bob_browser.open("/@@loginForm.html?camefrom=http%3A%2F%2Flocalhost%2F&camefrom=foo")
   >>> bob_browser.getControl(name="login").value = 'bob'
   >>> bob_browser.getControl(name="password").value = 'bob'
   >>> bob_browser.getControl(name="SUBMIT").click()
   >>> print(bob_browser.url)
   http://localhost/

-When he attempts to do so, the PAU issues a challenge to let bob login as a different user
+However, Bob isn't allowed to access the management interface.
+When he attempts to do so, the PAU issues a challenge to let bob login as a different user:

   >>> bob_browser.open("/+")
   >>> print(bob_browser.url)